 I grew up between two worlds: too Filipino for suburban America, yet too American for Quezon City.
 But "home" is now several places: Chicago, and the Philippines, too.
 You second generation folks feel me out there.

-For Street Food Around the World: An Encyclopedia of Food and Culture (ABC-CLIO, 2013) I ate balut in dark alleys, dirty ice cream.
+For Street Food Around the World: An Encyclopedia of Food and Culture (ABC-CLIO, 2013) I ate balut in dark alleys and dirty ice cream on the University of the Philippines-Diliman campus.
 It was the best first assignment I could have asked for.
-I've written and edited many of the blog entries you see on Filipino Kitchen, contributed the Chicago chapter for 101 Places You Need to Get F*cked Up Before You Die (St. Martin's Press, 2014) and the Filipino food chapter for the forthcoming book, Food City, The History of Chicago's Food (University of Illinois Press, 2017).
-I have contributed to Hyphen Magazine, the country's longest-running Asian American magazine, and to Plate Magazine's Filipino Forward issue, March-April 2016.
+I've written and edited many of the blog entries you see on Filipino Kitchen, and have contributed to Hyphen Magazine, the country's longest-running Asian American magazine, and to Plate Magazine's Filipino Forward issue, March-April 2016.
+I wrote the Chicago chapter for 101 Places You Need to Get F*cked Up Before You Die (St. Martin's Press, 2014) and the Filipino chapter for the book, The Chicago Food Encyclopedia (University of Illinois Press, 2017).

 Born and raised in Metro Manila and in Laguna, Philippines, I grew up in a household that loves food (cooking, baking and eating) but ironically, I was one of the pickiest eaters as a child.